Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/lessons/lesson-07.md

 <!-- > -->

 Yes!
-The Date Object like the Number Object is a wrapper around a primitive value.
-JS will convert it to a number when needed.
+The Date Object, like the Number Object, is a wrapper around a primitive value.

+JS will convert a date to a number when needed.

 <!-- > -->